 During Christmas, there is a Christmas market at Mirabellplatz, just outside of the Palace.
 It’s less crowded and popular with locals.

-For full details, read our Innsbruck Christmas market guide that includes dates, opening times and locations for 7 festive advent markets in Innsbruck.
+For full details, read my Innsbruck Christmas market guide that includes dates, opening times and locations for 7 festive Advent markets in Innsbruck.

-Book one of our recommended hotels near Innsbruck Christmas market to be conveniently located during your stay.
+Book one of my recommended hotels near Innsbruck Christmas market to be conveniently located during your stay.